Florida State Road 60: Brandon through Polk County

 Still not able to remove itself from its not too urban surroundings and features, the road's barren scenery is interrupted by the crossing of the CSX Auburndale Subdivision, which is frequently used by Amtrak's Silver Star and Silver Meteor lines.
 Attempting to move to the northeast one last time before turning back southeast, the landscape is slightly more developed, and it encounters the road to Lake Wales Municipal Airport.
 However, it doesn't officially enter the City of Lake Wales itself until another railroad crossing, this time with the Lake Wales Branch of the Florida Midland Railroad.
 The Lake Wales city line is where the name changes to West Polk Avenue.
-Curving to southeast and east again, it encounters a parclo interchange with US 27.
-As of 2024, the interchange is in the process of being converted into a single-point urban interchange.
+Curving to southeast and east again, it encounters a single-point urban interchange with US 27.
+Until 2024, the interchange was a parclo interchange before being converted by the Florida Department of Transportation.
 SR 60 leaves West Polk Avenue and moves southeast onto Hesperides Road in eastern Lake Wales.
 The road turns straight east at South Second Street, and then runs along a pair of bridges over SR 17 (5th Street), Florida Midland Railroad tracks, and 4th Street.
 Access to SR 17 is only available through the aforementioned West Polk Avenue continuation from eastbound SR 60 and a half-diamond interchange with 4th Street from westbound SR 60.